CeciliaFabiole/node-exercises/README.md

     Add a route to your API that creates a resource.
 The route should validate the request body data.
 - Esercizio_18 : Retrieve, update and delete a resource
     Add routes to your API for retrieving, updating and deleting a resource.
+- Esercizio_19 : Add support for CORS to your API Configure your API to enable CORS for requests from the origin http://localhost:8080.